How To Build A Wetland

 Dive into the art and science of building and restoring ecosystems that not only provide sanctuary for a diverse range of flora and fauna but also offer crucial environmental benefits like runoff purification, groundwater recharge, and support for rare species.

-In collaboration with Larry Dixon, a renowned photographer and content creator, we’ve produced a series of episodes that delve into innovative restoration techniques such as Surface Water, Groundwater, Compacted Clay Liner, and Aquatic-Safe Liner methods.
+In collaboration with Larry Dixon, a renowned photographer and content creator, we’ve produced a series of videos that delve into innovative restoration techniques such as Surface Water, Groundwater, Compacted Clay Liner, and Aquatic-Safe Liner methods.

 Subscribe to our channel to ensure you never miss out on the latest episodes of “How You Can Build a Wetland”.
 Whether you’re a professional looking to expand your skills or a nature enthusiast eager to contribute to environmental preservation, this series will equip you with the knowledge and inspiration to make a difference.
 Join our community and be part of the global movement towards ecological restoration and sustainability.